binn1e/tweet-blender/README.md

 If you want to resize tops, please use <code>-t</code> option like this :

-<code>$ python tweet_blender.py -t 42</code> - whenever possible, this will display in order your 42 fav smileys, internet domains, etc...
+<code>$ python tweet_blender.py -t 42</code> - whenever possible, this displays your 42 most tweeted smileys, internet domains, etc...

 FYI : data used in previous example is courtesy of my boyfriend, and yes, in case you're wondering : I am very proud.